COVID-19 and high blood pressure

 Yes.
 Keep taking your medicines as normal unless your doctor advises you otherwise.
 Stopping them can mean your blood pressure is no longer under control which could lead to serious conditions.

-There have been some unfortunate headlines claiming that ACE inhibitors (which have names ending in ‘pril” e.g. ramipril, lisinopril, perindopril) or ARBs (ending in ‘sartan’ e.g. losartan, candesartan, valsartan) could mean you’re more likely to catch coronavirus or make it more serious, but current evidence suggests this is not the case.
+There were some unfortunate headlines at the start of the pandemic claiming that ACE inhibitors (which have names ending in ‘pril” e.g. ramipril, lisinopril, perindopril) or ARBs (ending in ‘sartan’ e.g. losartan, candesartan, valsartan) could mean you’re more likely to catch coronavirus or make it more serious.
+These were not based on the evidence and current evidence suggests this is not the case.

 Should I keep monitoring my blood pressure at home?